teohxuen/website/content/report/final_report.md

 ### 4.3 Component Standardisation

 To reduce cost and simplify procurement, certain components of the PMB are shared with the other PCBs onboard the AUV.
 Specifically, the STM32F103C8T6 and the ISOW1044B isolated CAN Transceiver (Table 7).
-This standardisation reduces design effort and chance of error as the same schematic capture and layout can be reused across the PCBs.
+This standardisation reduces design effort and chance of error as the same validated schematic and layout can be reused across the PCBs.
 This also allows for easier spare preparation as the same component can act as spares for the different PCBs.

 <img src="mcuschematic.png" alt="Common Schematic for STM32F103C8T6" style="max-width: 100%;">